anicholakos/complete_fxos_tutorial/README.md

-# Complete Firefox OS Tutorial
+# Firefox OS App Development Tutorial

-by Romin Irani
+by Romin Irani and Sotirios Nicholakos

 This is a derivative of Romin Irani's blog tutorial, [Firefox OS – The Mobile Web Platform That Needs To Succeed](http://rominirani.com/2013/07/23/firefox-os-the-mobile-web-platform-that-needs-to-succeed/).